ChatImproVR/The-Book/src/Beginner_Tutorial/adding_object_behaviors.md

 Compare to the `spawn_player` function, the `spawn_enemy` will check how enemies exist on the scene.
 If there is less than maximum amount of enemies on the scene (`ENEMY_COUNT`), then we need to spawn a new enemy.
 Nevertheless, we do not want to spawn the enemy immediately after its death from a different enemy; we want some cool down time for the enemy as well.
 Therefore, we will use the `EnemyStatus` component as a timer.
 With the same logic as the `PlayerStatus` component, we will record the time when the enemy is dead and check if a certain amount of time has passed.
 If so, then generate a new enemy and reset (delete and set a new one) the `EnemyStatus` entity.

 ## Summary/Current Code Progress
 That being said, we are mostly done with the Galaga game development.
-You should have something similar to this code below.
+You should have something similar to this code below:
 ```rust
 use std::f32::consts::PI;